 |Total carbon emissions per £m of Group revenue

-We have selected a reporting date of 30 September each year to enable accurate data to be collated to compile the table above in time for inclusion in this Annual Report.
+We have selected a reporting date of 30 September each year to enable accurate data to be collated to compile the Greenhouse Gas Emissions disclosure in time for inclusion in this Annual Report.
 We have conducted an internal review to check the completeness and accuracy of the reported data.

 Potential areas of saving have been identified in our larger production sites in the UK, Italy and Costa Rica.
 These include energy efficient lighting, staff awareness, regular maintenance programmes, optimisation of machinery and equipment switch off, and optimisation of control around air conditioning.
 Associated capital requirements and payback periods will be assessed as opportunities arise to identify the best opportunities to pursue, balancing the need to deliver on other business priorities in 2017 and beyond.